chris-yanx/cse15l-lab-reports/lab4.md

-Setup Delete any existing forks of the repository you have on your account

-Setup Fork the repository

-The real deal Start the timer!

 ## Log into ieng6

 I typed the commands below to log into my student account.
 I have generated the SSH keys so I don't need to input my password again.